krishnan-sec/azure-soc-siem-telemetry-blueprint/README.md

    Most Azure incidents leverage legitimate identities, not exploits.

 3. **Telemetry is a security control**
-   Missing logs represent an explicit risk acceptance.
+   Missing logs represent explicit risk acceptance.

 4. **Validation is mandatory**
-   Enabled logging without verification is a false sense of security.
+   Enabled logging without verification creates false confidence.

 5. **Least privilege applies to SOC access**
-   Visibility should not require write access.
+   Visibility should not require the ability to change the environment.

 ---
 ## Repository structure

 ### `docs/`

-Authoritative architectural guidance and rationale.
+Authoritative architectural guidance.

+These documents define *why* telemetry is required, *what* must be collected, *how* it is transported, *how* it is made usable, and *how* it is validated.

 - `00-intent-and-scope.md`
-  Purpose, assumptions, and definition of coverage.
+  Defines purpose, assumptions, and boundaries.

 - `01-planes-and-control-points.md`
-  Azure planes of control and their investigative role.
+  Establishes the plane-based security model used throughout the repository.

 - `02-required-telemetry.md`
-  **Core document** defining non-negotiable telemetry per plane.
+  Defines non-negotiable telemetry required for credible investigation.

 - `03-collection-and-forwarding-architectures.md`
-  Log routing patterns and their operational trade-offs.
+  Describes telemetry transport patterns and their operational trade-offs.

 - `04-normalization-and-field-mapping.md`
-  How telemetry must be structured for effective SOC use.
+  Defines how telemetry must be structured for SOC usability and correlation.

 - `05-validation-tests-and-acceptance-criteria.md`
-  Tests that prove telemetry is present, timely, and usable.
+  Establishes how telemetry is proven to be present, timely, and usable.

 - `06-operating-model-rbac-and-access.md`
-  SOC access patterns, separation of duties, and escalation models.
+  Defines SOC access boundaries, separation of duties, and escalation models.

-- `07-common-failures-and-risk-acceptance.md`
-  Observed failure modes and how they manifest during incidents.

-- `08-reference-service-matrix.md`
-  Service-by-service telemetry requirements and validation guidance.
+These documents are intended to be read in order.

 ---

 ### `checklists/`

-Operational artifacts intended for repeated use.
+Operational artifacts intended for repeated use once the architecture in `docs/` is established.

 - Baseline telemetry checklist
+  Used to confirm architectural compliance with required telemetry.

 - Subscription onboarding checklist
+  Used when onboarding new subscriptions or landing zones.

 - SOC readiness checklist
+  Used to confirm the SOC can investigate without ad-hoc access changes.

 - Periodic validation checklist
+  Used to detect drift and silent telemetry failure over time.

-These are designed to **enforce standards**, not replace architecture.
+These checklists are designed to enforce standards, not replace architecture.
+They intentionally contain no explanatory content and must map directly to the documents in `docs/`.

 ---

-### `diagrams/`
-Mermaid diagrams illustrating:
-- Azure planes of control
-- Telemetry data flows
-- SOC onboarding lifecycle

-Diagrams are explanatory, not decorative.

----

-### `templates/`
-Reusable templates for extending the repo:
-- Per-service documentation
-- Validation runbooks
-- SOC onboarding artifacts

----

 ## How this repository should be used

-Recommended approach:

-1. **Architecture teams** use this repo to define telemetry standards
-2. **Platform teams** implement logging accordingly
-3. **SOC teams** validate ingestion and investigative usability
-4. **Security leadership** uses it to understand risk acceptance
+This repository is intended to be used as:

+- a reference architecture for Azure telemetry design
+- a standard for onboarding subscriptions and SOC providers
+- a review artifact during security architecture assessments
+- a defensive justification for logging, retention, and access decisions

-This repository is most effective when treated as a **living standard**, not a one-time deliverable.
+It is most effective when treated as a living standard, not a one-time deliverable.

 ---

 ## Final note

-If telemetry described in this repository is missing, the organization should assume:
+If telemetry defined in this repository is missing, the organization should assume:

-- Increased detection latency
+- increased detection latency
-- Reduced investigation confidence
+- reduced investigation confidence
-- Slower containment
+- slower containment
-- Higher operational risk during incidents
+- higher operational risk during incidents

-This is not a tooling limitation.
+These outcomes are not tooling failures.
-It is a **design decision**.
+They are **design decisions**.

 ---